LucaMaccarini/InstaMacBot/README.md

 ### currently
 I am developing:
-- new graphics of the bot (done)
-- management of the various files of the bot (done)
-- create the release 2.0
+- testing release 2.0 beta

 # Description
 this project is composed by 2 parts: